argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 * `name` - cluster name
 * `server` - cluster api server url
+* `namespaces` - optional comma-separated list of namespaces which are accessible in that cluster.
+Cluster level resources would be ignored if namespace list is not empty.
 * `config` - JSON representation of following data structure:

 ```yaml